mikeckennedy/smarter_web_deploy/GettingStarted.md

 Getting started is quick and easy provided you already have [Web Deploy](http://www.iis.net/downloads/microsoft/web-deploy) configured on your server (follow Microsoft's documentation to install it).

-You may want to watch the quick intro video to see the moving parts before you try it yourself.

-    [link to video]

 **Part 1 - Configuring your app**

 There are a few steps required to configure your app.

 1. Add a reference to `SmarterWebDeploy.dll`.
 1. Add the required fields to your web.config file (see below)

 **web.config settings**